kyverno/policy-reporter-docs/content/en/guide/04-helm-chart-core.md

 ### Enable Targets / Notification

-Policy Reporter supports different targets to send notifications too.
-You can configure as many targets as you like, you can also configure different targets for different priorities or sources (like Kyverno, Kube Bench or Falco).
+Policy Reporter supports different targets to send notifications.
+You can configure as many targets as you like, and also configure different targets for different priorities or sources (like Kyverno, Kube Bench or Falco).

-As example you can configure Grafana Loki by providing an accessable host:
+For example, you can configure Grafana Loki by providing an accessible host:

 ```yaml
 target: